ZhenyaYoratt/YoHelper/README.md

 > ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/ZhenyaYoratt/YoHelper?style=flat-square)

 > [!IMPORTANT]
-> This program is developed in Russian, but it does not yet have an international translation, including English.
+> This program is developed in Russian, but it is currently being translated into English.
 Please be patient!

 ## Download
 Download [the lastest release version](https://github.com/ZhenyaYoratt/YoHelper/releases) of the program.
 There are also file hashes and links to antivirus scans.